MENTAL HEALTH TRAINING

 In the same way as we learn physical first aid, Mental Health First Aid teaches you how to recognise those crucial early warning signs of mental ill health.
 You’ll gain the skills and confidence to work with residents in the community.
 We also believe that having at least one person in every organisation with Mental Health First Aid skills will be a huge asset to the mental health and wellbeing of businesses and community groups.

-The full MHFA certification course is being conducted over four weeks.
-It’s a mixture of live online group sessions on Zoom, plus study/practice in your own time along with some online research.
+The full MHFA certification course is usually a mixture of live online group sessions on Zoom, plus study/practice in your own time along with some online research.
 The weekly Zoom calls will be around 2 hours long and we anticipate participants needing several additional hours each week to work in their own time.
+You’ll receive a workbook, resources guide and other materials and a certificate on completion of the programme.

-Training is expensive and we’re fortunate to be able to offer this programme free of charge (usually £200 per person).
+Training is expensive and we’re fortunate to be able to offer most of our programmes free of charge (they usually cost as much as £200 per person).
 Please consider the requirements carefully and our expectations for our first aid team.

-If you register for the course please be sure that you have the time free for ALL the live Zoom calls.
-We want every student to complete the course.
+If you register for the course please be sure that you have the time free for ALL the training sessions.
+We want every student to complete their course.

 Commit yourself now to using the knowledge and skills you’ll gain to support our community in the future.
 As part of the Let’s Talk, Stansted! team, there will be a growing number of opportunities to work in the community with local groups, on our online support services and directly with individuals.
 And your skills will be invaluable in your business or workplace.
 The work is voluntary but we anticipate that all our first aiders will commit to a few hours each week to support others, although we recognise that you have other commitments too.

-You will also be asked to agree to our safeguarding policies which we are currently drawing up.
+You will also be asked to agree to our safeguarding policies which are here: http://www.stanstedmentalhealth.org/safeguarding/ .
 These cover ways of working, reporting and protecting yourself, the organisation and the community.
-There will be more information about these as participants work through the programme.

-Places are on a first come, first served basis, and you can register using the link on this page.
+Places are on a first come, first served basis, and you can register using the links and contacts on this page.
 If you can’t commit to the courses listed, don’t worry.
 Other courses are being planned for the future and we hope they will include evening/weekend courses and shorter courses on mental health awareness.
 Look out for announcements by email.

 QUESTIONS YOU MAY HAVE